sunqingxiao/sunqingxiao.github.io/README.md

 1. Clone your REPO to local using `git clone`.
 1. Install Jekyll building environment, including `Ruby`, `RubyGems`, `GCC` and `Make` following [the installation guide](https://jekyllrb.com/docs/installation/#requirements).
     1. Note that the `Ruby` version >= 2.7.0；
-    2. After installing environment, enter the REPO and execute `bundle install`;
+    2. After installing environment, enter the REPO, delete the `Gemfile.lock`, and execute `bundle install`;
     3. If `bundle install` is too slow, change the `RubyGems` mirror source according to [the guide](https://gems.ruby-china.com/).
     4. For `EventMachine` error, refer to the answers in [stackoverflow](https://stackoverflow.com/questions/30682575/unable-to-load-the-eventmachine-c-extension-to-use-the-pure-ruby-reactor).
 3. Run `bash run_server.sh` to start Jekyll server.